DOWNTOWN 500 ZINE IS SURFING TO THE SOUTHERN COASTS OF SYDNEY AUSTRALIA

 ANTHONY: – I was born in Australia and raised by a single mum.
 A middle boy of three.

 DT 500 ZINE:- How did you gig the creativity?

 “Scratching, which turned into doodling, which turned into sketching.”

 DT 500 ZINE: – Tell us a picture of you being drunk?

-ANTHONY: – My personality is reserved and articulate, but I have been known to be contradictory at times.
+ANTHONY: – My personality is reserved and articulate, but I have sometimes been known to be contradictory.

-DT 500 ZINE: – Anthony, fine art vs. lowbrow?
-Your opinion about lowbrow legitimation?
+DT 500 ZINE: – Anthony, fine art vs lowbrow?
+What is your opinion about lowbrow legitimation?

 ANTHONY: – Class systems and hierarchy which distinguish each ideal from the next aren’t worth trying to define.